 - Often heavier/less breathability

 - Easy care

-Tip: The amount of down per square per square inch in a duvet is called its fill power.
+Tip: The amount of down per square inch in a duvet is called its fill power.
 The higher the fill power, the warmer the duvet.
-For a down duvet that’s comfortable year-round, choose one with a fill power between 400 and 600.
+For a down alternative duvet insert that’s comfortable year-round, choose one with a fill power between 400 and 600.

 Duvet covers have zippers, snaps, buttons or decorative ties to keep your duvet in place.
 Besides protecting your duvet from dirt, stains and dust mites, a duvet cover is an easy way to change the color, pattern or texture of your bedding.
 Some come with matching shams to give your bedroom a complete look.

 - Cotton is the most popular choice for a duvet cover.
-It’s comfortable, easy to care for and relatively affordable.
+A cotton duvet cover is comfortable, easy to care for and relatively affordable.
 Choose a thread count that makes you feel the most comfortable.

 - Polyester or poly-cotton blends are the easiest to care for and budget-friendly.